thomasboyt/devlog.disco.zone/_posts/2016-07-22-canvas-scaling.md

 ## Conclusion

 So that's canvas scaling.
 It's complicated!
 And hard!
 And unfortunately involves lots of JavaScript.
 And these are the simple cases - if you want to have a dynamically-sized canvas, things get a lot trickier (you're gonna need a resize handler on browser windows, for one thing).
-I've been working on some abstractions for it that I hope to share soon.
+But, hopefully, this is enough to get you started.